Is Car Gurus Legit

 - High Price

-The last two categories have actually been changed recently to “High Price” and “Overpriced” so as to appease some car dealers who complained that labeling a car listing something like a “Bad Deal” wasn’t good for the bottom line.
+The last two categories have actually been changed recently to “High Price” and “Overpriced” so as to appease some car dealers who complained that labeling a car listing something a “Bad Deal” wasn’t good for business.

 So, is CarGurus really giving you the truth about used car prices and good deals?
 No!